maranasgroup/dGPredictor-py2/README.md

 - type command "conda install -c rdkit rdkit" in your dGPredictor env to install rdkit
 3. Pandas
 - "conda install pandas"
+4. matplotlib
+- "conda install matplotlib"
-4. Scikit-learn
+5. Scikit-learn
 - use command "pip install -U scikit-learn"
-5. Streamlit
+6. Streamlit
 - use command "pip install -U streamlit"
-6. Component-contribution
+7. Component-contribution
 - download the package folder using the link provided
 - save the folder inside dGPredictor (delete the empty component-contribution folder)
-7. Openbabel
+8. Openbabel
 - run "conda install -c openbabel openbabel"
-8. ChemAxon's Marvin (Component-contribution use this to estimate PkA values)
+9. ChemAxon's Marvin (Component-contribution use this to estimate PkA values)
 - Marvin is only required for adding structures of novel metabolites/compounds that are not in the KEGG database
 - instructions (https://chemaxon.com/products/marvin/download)
 - add cxcalc.bat to PATH